 The vision for the Ebury Bridge Estate is to set a new standard in estate regeneration.

-In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see around 750 new homes built with at least 342 of these affordable homes.
+In partnership with Ebury Bridge residents, Westminster City Council is taking forward a scheme that will see around 750 new homes built, with half being affordable.

 The council is working to create a vibrant, modern neighbourhood for both the existing community and new residents.
 To do this, we'll: